 When are the application deadlines?

 There are no application deadlines.
 Admissions decisions are made on a rolling basis.
-To ensure evaluation for the desired starting term, reviewable applications must be received at least one month prior to the start of the term for master's applications and at least two months prior to the start of the term for doctoral applications.
+To ensure evaluation for the desired starting term, applications and all required documents must be ready for review at least one month prior to the start of the term for master's applications and at least two months prior to the start of the term for doctoral applications.
 Late applications that cannot be processed in time for the desired starting term will be considered for the next available term.
 Admissions

 What are the tuition and fees for the graduate programs?